 Jennifer Brady obtained her degree in psychology from the University of Michiganin 1991 before moving on to earn her Master of Social Work in 1994 from the University of Southern California.
 Her study focus was on children and families, as well as school-based social work.

 Ms. Brady utilizes a wide variety of therapy techniques specifically tailored to each client.
-These include art and poetry therapy, cognitive behavioral therapy, Gestalt family therapy, expressive art techniques, and the 12-step model of AA.
+These include Brainspotting trauma therapy, cognitive behavioral therapy, expressive art modalities and spiritual based therapy.
 She helps clients transform their lives from within using motivational interviewing techniques and compassionate reflective listening.
-At Seasons, Ms. Brady engages clients in weekly groups that include Expressive Art Therapy, Women’s Empowerment, and Writing and Process, as well as individual and family therapy sessions focused on successful recovery from addictive and co-occurring disorders.
+Ms. Brady engages clients in weekly groups that include Expressive Art Therapy, Women’s Empowerment, and Writing and Process, as well as individual and family therapy sessions focused on successful recovery from addictive and co-occurring disorders.

 Audrey Hope, RASi,